bmwcarit/ramses-composer-docs/doc/advanced/skinning/README.md

 ## Control via animations

-However the exmple glTF file used already contains an animation which controls the rotation of the `node_2` in the skeleton node hierarchy via a link:
+The exmple glTF file used already contains an animation which controls the rotation of the `node_2` in the skeleton node hierarchy via a link:

 ![](./docs/node-property-browser.png)